- Prevention and treatment of influenza A infection in high-risk adults.

 Adverse Reactions/Side Effects

-CNS: SEIZURES, agitation, dizziness, fatigue, headache, impaired concentration, insomnia, mental depression
+Neuro: SEIZURES, agitation, dizziness, fatigue, headache, impaired concentration, insomnia, mental depression

 GI: abdominal pain, anorexia, diarrhea, dry mouth, dyspepsia, nausea, vomiting

 PO (Adults): Prevention- 100 mg twice daily (duration range = 11 days-6 wk).
 Treatment- 100 mg twice daily for 7 days.

 PO (Geriatric Patients , Patients with Severe Hepatic or Severe Renal Impairment [CCr <30 mL/min]): Prevention- 100 mg daily.